CharalamposZisis/Chicken-Disease-Classification/README.md

 💡 Technologies & Techniques Used:

-🔸Deep Learning: Convolutional Neural Networks (CNNs) for image classification.
+🔸Deep Learning: Convolutional Neural Networks (CNNs) for image classification. <br />
-🔸Automation and DevOps:: CI/CD pipeline using GitHub Actions.
+🔸Automation and DevOps:: CI/CD pipeline using GitHub Actions.<br />
-🔸Cloud Deployment: AWS for hosting and running the application
+🔸Cloud Deployment: AWS for hosting and running the application<br />

 💯 Next Steps: